Katrin Fridriks: Flying Awareness at Lazarides

 While Fridriks’ artwork most certainly tells a story, it’s hard not to find the same story in each individual piece.
 An overall success, repeated throughout the collection in a violent shattering of colour.

-Katrin Fridriks: Flying Awareness is at Lazarides from 27th June until 24th July 2014, for further information visit here.
+Katrin Fridriks: Flying Awareness is at Lazarides from 27th June until 24th July 2014.
+For further information visit the gallery’s website here.